juan-rey/relb/README.md

 # RELB Easy Load Balancer

-RELB (RELB Easy Load Balancer) is a high-performance, cross-platform TCP load balancer designed for reliability, flexibility, and ease of use.
+RELB (RELB Easy Load Balancer) is a tiny, cross-platform TCP load balancer designed for high-performance, reliability, flexibility, and ease of use.
 It is suitable for most TCP services and applications and can also function as a port redirector.

 ## Features